xmtp/xmtp-dot-org/docs/tutorials/cli.md

 ### List all messages from an address

 The next command we are going to implement is `list-messages`.
-The starter looks like
+The starter looks like this:

 ```ts
 .command(